 As a fellow in the three-year Pulmonary and Critical Care Medicine Fellowship, you have access to a training experience that offers:

 - In-depth clinical exposure to patients with a diversity of pulmonary disorders and critical illnesses

-Mayo Clinic's favorable faculty ratio (52 faculty to 18 fellows); large patient population; and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated educational, clinical and research experience — the three shields of Mayo.
-The "Mayo Clinic way" of graduate medical education ensures you have the finest teaching and the broadest patient care experience possible during a busy, hands-on fellowship.
+Mayo Clinic's favorable faculty ratio (56 faculty to 18 fellows), large patient population, and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated educational, clinical and research experience — the three shields of Mayo.
+The Mayo Clinic way of graduate medical education ensures that you have the finest teaching and the broadest patient-care experience possible during an enriching, hands-on fellowship.

 You will be eligible to take the American Board of Internal Medicine subspecialty examination in pulmonary and critical care medicine upon completion of the fellowship.

 The Pulmonary and Critical Care Medicine Fellowship began in 1965.
 Since then, more than 210 physicians have completed training.
 Fellows are recruited annually through the National Resident Matching Program Specialties Matching Service process.

 The Pulmonary and Critical Care Medicine Fellowship provides premier education in the art and science of pulmonary and critical care medicine.
 The vision of the program is to provide trainees an unparalleled education in patient-focused care and outcomes, opportunities to engage in cutting-edge research endeavors to advance knowledge, and advance leadership skills in a culture of respect, equity, integrity and diversity.